CumulusNetworks/docs/content/cumulus-netq-40/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 netq check vxlan [label <text-label-name> | hostnames <text-list-hostnames>] [check_filter_id <text-check-filter-id>] [include <vxlan-number-range-list> | exclude <vxlan-number-range-list>] [around <text-time>] [json | summary]
 ```

-All of the `netq check` commands have a summary and test results section.
+All `netq check` commands have a summary and test results section.
 Some have additional summary information.

 This example shows a validation of the EVPN protocol.